Whether a policy pays out will depend on many things, including the period of time it covers.

 It is important to note that a “claims made” policy can sometimes pay out in relation to claims made after the end of the policy period – but only if your insurer has accepted a valid notification of circumstances during the policy period.
 This is a really important point to bear in mind, particularly if you are changing insurer.
 Let’s look at an example to explain how this might work.

 A management consultancy is in month 11 of a professional indemnity policy and becomes aware that a client is unhappy with a report they produced recommending the implementation of a new procedure.
 No claim has yet been made, but it’s not looking good – the consultancy learns from an external source that the new procedure it recommended was not appropriate for its client’s business sector.
 Although they are still trying to resolve the matter with their client, the consultancy notifies these circumstances to their insurer, OldInsure – no action is required at this time, but the risk of a claim being made in the future is accepted by the insurer.

 The consultancy decides to switch insurer to NewInsure from month 1 of the next policy year.
 As requested during the quotation process, they notify NewInsure of the outstanding issue.
 This issue will now be specifically excluded by the new policy.
 That’s not a problem, however, as OldInsure should cover the consultancy for any claim that is made in the future relating to these circumstances as the policy responds to “claims made” after expiry of the policy period where they arise out of a valid notification of circumstances during the policy period.

-For more information about when you should notify your insurer of circumstances that risk giving rise to claims in the future, you may wish to read this article.
+Follow this link to find out more information on PI risks that you may not have considered previously, such when you should notify your insurer of circumstances that risk giving rise to claims in the future.

 On the other hand, your policy could be written on a “claims occuring” basis – meaning it will only pay out for claims that arise out of loss or damage that actually happens during the (typically 12-month) policy period.